moodle/devdocs/general/development/process.md

 The product teams together with UX, employed at Moodle HQ, work on specifications of major new features throughout the cycle, specifying projects ahead of development time.

-The process of [[#New_feature_development|new feature development]] is described below.
+The process of [new feature development](https://docs.moodle.org/dev/#New_feature_development) is described below.
 When specifications are in place, new code is developed during sprints, where designs and implementation are iterated as required, and goes through the standard weekly integration workflow described above.

 ### Testing

-During development, as new code is integrated, automated testing conducted at the [[PHPUnit|code]] and [[Acceptance_testing|interface]] levels, to make sure there are no regressions caused by new features.
+During development, as new code is integrated, automated testing conducted at the [code](https://docs.moodle.org/dev/PHPUnit) and [interface](https://docs.moodle.org/dev/Acceptance_testing) levels, to make sure there are no regressions caused by new features.

 In the last month before the release, a feature freeze is called (no new features can be added) and volunteer testers from the Moodle community perform manual [QA testing](/general/development/process/testing/qa) of Moodle features.
 The current set of functional tests is listed in {tracker}`MDLQA-1`.
-The list of tests is extended as new features are added, though we're also trying to reduce the number as more automated [[Acceptance_testing|acceptance tests]] are developed.
+The list of tests is extended as new features are added, though we're also trying to reduce the number as more automated [acceptance tests](https://docs.moodle.org/dev/Acceptance_testing) are developed.

 There is also a set of tests for manually testing any major theme changes - {tracker}`MDLQA-11592`.